Home

 A short leg is another major cause of SIJ pain.
 And arthritis too.
 It's a bit of chicken and egg: perhaps the hip arthritis causes the SIJ fixation, we certainly know that a short leg usually causes a SIJ fixation on the opposite side.

-Sacroiliac joint fixations cause numerous symptoms:
+Sacroiliac joint fixations cause numerous symptoms, and especially lower back pain:

 • Low back pain